Top

 Often a habitat is defined for a whole living organisms in the community (群集).

-More fine-scaled habitat is called microhabitat.
+More fine-scaled habitat is called microhabitat

-ST → Habitat for Trillium smallii Maxim. is generally the floor of deciduous forests.
+Ex.
+Habitat for Trillium smallii Maxim. is generally the floor of deciduous forests.

 Ex.
 Habitat for mangrove.